How to Make Ground Beef Stew

 My Grandaddy loved stews and soups and this Ground Beef Stew was one of his favorites.
 He had a special bowl that he liked to eat stew out of and Grandmama always served him in that bowl.

 I have one rule in my house about mornings, I don’t care how early you get up as long as you wake up happy.
-I don’t think this is very difficult to do, either, so I’m pretty serious about enforcing it.
-I have made my kids go back into their rooms when they emerge with sour faces and turn around and come back out again with a smile (surprisingly, it works!).
+From my experience it’s not very difficult to do.

 A positive attitude will bring you happiness every time, so why not start your day off with one?
 Even if you find yourself having to go back in your own bedroom and come out again! ~grins~

 And to make your day a little brighter, here is a fuss free, economical, and delicious beef stew to warm you from the inside out.
 I just love stew weather!